MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/hololens-app-orientation.md

 ![Up/down rotation](media/up-down-rotation.PNG "Up/down rotation")

 >[!TIP]
->On HoloLens 2, you can operate the rotation controls with your hands.
+>On [!include[pn-hololens](../includes/pn-hololens.md)] 2, you can operate the rotation controls with your hands.
 Grab one of the available rotation controls with your hand and rotate the hologram the way you want.

 ### Change the size of a hologram after placing it